i Legal system in the BVI

 iv Enforcement of judgments granted abroad in relation to fraud claims

 The BVI has tended to be a pro-enforcement jurisdiction.
 Foreign money judgments are enforceable at common law as an action on a judgment.
 The usual route is to apply for default judgment (if the BVI action is not defended) or summary judgment (if it is) on the debt created by the foreign judgment.
 Normally, there will not be a merits review of the foreign judgment.
-Judgments from certain Commonwealth countries can also be registered under statute.71 Non-money judgments are not directly enforceable under either route.
+Judgments from certain Commonwealth countries can also be registered under statute.83 Non-money judgments appear to be enforceable at common law.84

-Enforcement of the foreign judgment can be resisted on the grounds that:
+Enforcement of a foreign judgment can be resisted on the grounds that: